msample/envoy-filter-example/inject.rst

   some traffic for monitoring purposes.

 result
-  *(required, array) the result string in the inject response selects which action is selected.
+  *(required, array) the result string in the inject response is used to select the action.
 Each action has a list of results that will trigger it.
 There can be injector-specific result strings.
-Well known ones are "ok", "local.any" (wildard), "local.no-response" (timeout or no connection to injection service) "local.grpc-result" (any result in an inject response).
+Well known ones are "ok", "local.any" (wildcard), "local.error" (timeout or no connection to injection service) "local.grpc-result" (any result in an inject response).
 Matching first tries exact matches, "local.error" if error, if no match it looks for "local.grpc-result" and finally the "local.any" match.
-  A default "local.any" that returns 500 errors is added but may be overidden.
+A default "local.any" that aborts with 500 errors is added but may be overidden.
 Inject response result values must not start with "local." otherwise they will be ignored.

 action
-  *(required, string) "passthrough", "abort" or "dyanmic"
+  *(required, string) "passthrough", "abort" or "dynamic".
+  "passthrough" means let the request carry on with injected/removed headers and similarly alter the response by adding/removing the desired header.  "abort" means hairpin the request with a response immediately using the response code, headers and body in the inject response iff use_rpc_response is true, otherwise using the configured response_code, response_headers and response_body. "dynamic" means let the injection service decide if the request should be aborted or passed through.

 upstream_inject_headers
   *(optional, array)* header name strings desired to be injected into